Audi Q4 e-tron range, battery & charging

 The entry-level Q4 35 e-tron is capable of 100kW rapid charging from public points, as well as charging at up to 7.2kW from a home wallbox.
 According to Audi, it'll take around seven and a half hours to recharge the smaller 52kWh battery in the 35 e-tron model from a domestic charger.

-The Q4 40 e-tron and Q4 50 e-tron quattro are both capable of charging at up to 125kW and can also charge at up to 11kW from a three-phase domestic charger.
+The Q4 40 e-tron and Q4 50 e-tron quattro are both capable of charging at up to 135kW (before March 2022 it was 125kW) and can also charge at up to 11kW from a three-phase domestic charger.
 However, if you use a regular 7.4kW home wallbox, it'll take you 11-and-a-half hours to top up the 77kWh battery to full capacity.

-When it comes to rapid charging, Audi claims you’ll be able to recharge all models from 5-80% capacity in 38 minutes if you find a public charger capable of supplying power fast enough.
+When it comes to rapid charging, Audi claims you’ll be able to recharge all models from 5-80% capacity in under 40 minutes if you find a public charger capable of supplying power fast enough.
+The mid-range 40 e-tron is the quickest to charge to 80%, taking 29 minutes.
 Or if you’re in a hurry, you can add 80 miles of range by spending just 10 minutes plugged in.

 In This Review